ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 Now that the `kibana.yml` file is set up, you're going to use Docker to attach the yaml file and your certificate file to the Docker container, while pulling the `<kibana_version>` image from the Docker image repository.

-Match the Kibana Version with the appropriate Elasticsearch version; for v7.9.2 it must be 7.9.2.
-You can get the Elasticsearch version from the http API, using your preferred http client.
-Here is an example with curl (if you don't have the certificate installed, use the `--insecure` flag to disable peer verification).
+Match the Kibana Version with the appropriate Elasticsearch version, for v7.9.2 it must be 7.9.2.
+You can get the Elasticsearch version from the http API, by using your preferred http client.
+Here is an example with curl (if you don't have the certificate that is installed, use the `--insecure` flag to disable peer verification).
 The referenced `<http_endpoint>` can be found in the _Endpoints_ panel from your instance:

 ```bash
 curl -XGET <https_endpoint>